How to Convert HSBC Bank Statement to Excel, CSV, or QBO

 • Reversals, refunds, and charge corrections stay separate instead of being merged into one net figure

 If you are specifically looking for HSBC statement to QBO, treat that as a format decision, not just a conversion keyword.
 A QBO file can be useful when your accounting workflow requires a Web Connect style import, but you should verify that the tool you are using actually produces a valid QBO output and that your QuickBooks setup accepts it.
-In many real-world cases, the better question is how to import HSBC transactions into QuickBooks or Xero with the least cleanup.
-If that is your goal, a well-structured CSV with normalized dates, clear descriptions, consistent debit or credit treatment, and preserved statement context is often enough.
+In many cases, the better question is how to import bank statements into QuickBooks or Xero with the least cleanup.
+If that is your goal, a well-structured CSV with normalised dates, clear descriptions, consistent debit or credit treatment, and preserved statement context is often enough.

 Extract invoice data to Excel with natural language prompts